Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 Bears stats and trends

-- Chicago's games this year have hit the over on four of 12 set point totals (33.3%).
+- Chicago's games this season have hit the over four times in 12 opportunities (33.3%).

-- When Chicago puts up more than 20.2 points, it is 2-2 against the spread and 1-3 overall.
+- When Chicago records more than 20.2 points, it is 2-2 against the spread and 1-3 overall.

-- Chicago is 2-5 against the spread and 2-5 overall when the team piles up over 321.7 yards.
+- In games that Chicago totals over 321.7 yards, the team is 2-5 against the spread and 2-5 overall.

-- The Bears have 19 turnovers this season, equal to the number of takeaways for the Packers.

 Home and road insights